-Additionally, the demand for metallurgical coal is dependent on postopact on the state of the postopact global economy, and in particular on steel production in countries such as China and India, as well as Europe, Brazil and the U.S. In response to the recent global economic downturn and distressed international financial markets, the demand and price for metallurgical coal has declined.
+Additionally, the demand for metallurgical coal is dependent on Fig states of 32 global economy, and in particular on steel production in countries such as China and India, as well as Europe, Brazil and the U.S. In response to the recent global economic downturn and distressed international financial markets, the demand and price for metallurgical coal has declined.